nathanchere/wordpress-to-markdown/README.md

 - Default: `false`

 Some WordPress sites make use of a `"page"` post type and/or custom post types.
 Set this to `true` to include these post types in the results.
 Posts will be organized into post type folders.

+### Include custom post types and pages?

+- Argument: `--include-draft-posts`
+- Type: `boolean`
+- Default: `false`

+Generate Markdown files for blog posts which are in 'draft' status.

+### Include custom post types and pages?

+- Argument: `--include-trashed-posts`
+- Type: `boolean`
+- Default: `false`

+Generate Markdown files for blog posts which have been soft-deleted.

+### Include custom post types and pages?

+- Argument: `--include-author-in-posts`
+- Type: `boolean`
+- Default: `true`

+If there is only one author on your Wordpress site then there's no point including this in the front matter of every Markdown file generated.

 ## Advanced Settings